Want to know more about our membership?

 1300 673 664

-We are committed to supporting people living with mental illness, disability or acquired brain injury.
+We support people living with mental illness, disability or acquired brain injury.
+With over 100 years of experience, Open Minds works to enhance mental health and wellbeing by delivering a range of tailored options and core supports focused on the individual needs of each person.
 We believe that every individual deserves personalised support in the areas of mental health and disability.
-With over 100 years of experience, Open Minds works to enhance mental health and wellbeing by delivering a range of tailored options and core supports focused on the individual needs of each person.